 This refrain is oft quoted on Guy Fawkes Night, more commonly known as "Bonfire Night."
 In a somewhat strange tradition, revelers gather to watch the burning of an enormous bonfire, generally topped with a "Guy" effigy.
 Most celebrations offer food and entertainment, and fireworks are launched as well.
 Folks of all ages come out for the evening, so grab a sparkler and join the fun!

 December is all about Christmas, and in Europe, that means Christmas markets.
-Edinburgh has a lovely Christmas market, but if you want to avoid the tourists, consider doing your holiday-making in Glasgow.
+Edinburgh has a lovely Christmas market, but if you want to avoid the tourists, consider doing your study abroad program in Glasgow.
 The downtown area is beautifully lit, and George Square transforms into a winter wonderland--with an ice skating rink, carnival rides, and quaint Christmas decor.
 The shopping is excellent in Glasgow, and small holiday markets can be found with homemade gifts, food, and the perfect holiday treat: mulled wine.